-Also, the company should keep in mind about the impacts on other staffs due to the resignation of that single employee.
+Also, the company should keep in mind the impacts on other staff due to the resignation of that single employee.
 It may seem like a minor thing, but you never know what snowball effect it might have.
 The company needs to start afresh with hiring new talent, nurture them, make sure that they are happy to maintain the employee retention rate.

-Why does employee leave the organization?
+Why does an employee leave the organization?

 What may be the reason behind this situation?

 The majority of the managers believe that employees are more likely to leave their role due to the reason for inadequate salaries, but the actual truth is that some factors contribute to employee turnover other than pay-related reasons.
 The key factors in this case include: